Shadertech/UE5NiagaraComputeExample/README.md

 ## Release Notes

 ### v0.1.2
-- Refactor (wont be an easy upgrade if you have extended a lot of the logic from the last version a I renamed a lot of files and folders)
+- Refactor (won't be an easy upgrade if you have extended a lot of the logic from the last version as I renamed a lot of files and folders)
-- Structured Buffer -> Niagaga + Material
+- Structured Buffer -> Niagara + Material

 ### v0.1.1
 - Refactor